vitejs/vite/docs/config/index.md

 - **Type:** `string`
 - **Default:** `root`

-  Environment files directory.
-Can be an absolute path, or a path relative from the location of the config file itself.
+  The directory from which `.env` files are loaded.
+Can be an absolute path, or a path relative to the project root.

   See [here](/guide/env-and-mode#env-files) for more about environment files.

 ## Server Options